• Skip to primary navigation

 vintage bed with headboard and foot board

-I cleaned the bed before we started on the project but as you can see there was a lot of discoloration in the stain.
-That's okay because it's going to get a paint job after the transformation.
+I cleaned the bed before we started on the project, but as you can see, there was a lot of discoloration in the stain.
+That’s okay because it will get a paint job after the transformation.

 measure and cut foot board